 H. erectus spread as far as China and Java.
 During this time, they shared the planet with other hominids: australopithecines and with two species of Paranthropus all of whom were tool-using, upright walking, big brained hominids.

-H. erectus lived nine times as long as our own species, and we don’t known why they eventually became extinct – they were still in China until about 300,000 years ago and possibly, quite a bit more recently, to about 143,000 years ago.
+H. erectus lived nine times as long as our own species, and we don’t know why they eventually became extinct – they were still in China about 300,000 – 140,000 years ago.

 Ariel David, Haaretz

 Trove of advanced flint tools indicates hominids developed modern thought patterns well before they physically evolved into modern humans.

 In 2009, paleontologists discovered fossilized tracks in Kenya attributed to Homo erectus suggesting similarities to modern human feet.
 Now, researchers think there were so many similarities: because Homo erectus may have walked like we do today.